A new and growing sector

 - But there is the promise of exciting growth ahead.
 With the right support and policy changes, the housing with care sector is aiming to provide a home for 250,000 older people by 2030.
 We believe this should be the minimum target of our ambitions.

-Why we need more housing with care
+Why we need more Integrated Retirement Communities

 Improving health and wellbeing